npatanjo/Handicap_Application/README.md

 ```
 ___

-#### NATE TODO:
+#### NATE TODO [ __NEW__ ]:
-* Make port branch
-* LMK what apis you add to backend
-* Link figma
+* finish RESTful API for the users
+* make RESTful API for golf courses

 #### NICK TODO [ __NEW__ ]:
-* Add filter to searchbar and implement results components
+* Add filter to searchbar and implement results components ✔
-* Finish Log-In API using rn-async storage
+* Finish Log-In API using rn-async storage (just need backend) ✖
-* Fix error with search results using spread operator
+* Fix error with search results using spread operator ✔
-* Create union-type of context types for wrapping multiple components
+* Create union-type of context types for wrapping multiple components ✔
-* Research reducer hook
+* Research reducer hook ✔
-* Decomp Splash Screen to a have animation in external component
+* Decomp Splash Screen to a have animation in external component ✔
+* add saved screen and functionality that ( requires backend ) ✖
+* add filter to seachContext ✖
+* styling ✖
+* re-implement screens ✖
 ___
 * Redux
 * Postgres?
-* Add Login Api
-* Add dropdown

 ___
 ##### Resources: